Ralf9/SIGNALDuino/README.md

 Firmware files  are in https://github.com/Ralf9/SIGNALDuino/releases

 Compile it or use the and have fun.
-- If you are using the Arduino IDE, you have to copy the folder "SIGNALduinoAdv" with its contents into your sketch folder.
+- If you are using the Arduino IDE, you have to copy the folder "SIGNALduinoAdv" with its contents into your sketch folder and edit the file compile_config.h
+ - If you use LAN, you need the Ethernet Library
+ - If you use the ESP32, you need the WifiManager by tablatronix/tzapu The ESP32 board version 1.06 is the last version with the ESP-IDF v3.3.x, there may be WiFi problems with the ESP-IDF v4.4
 - If you are using platformio, you have to copy the files "extra_script.py", "platformio.ini" and the folder "SIGNALduinoAdv" with its contents into your project folder.

 ### Using SIGNALDuino in FHEM